 In addition to these options, selling your loved one’s home could be another solution to paying for long-term care — especially if your parent, relative, or friend will be transitioning into a care community.
 While you may be hesitant to list a house during the coronavirus outbreak, there are some things you can do to keep your loved one safe and healthy during this time.

 During the pandemic, for instance, a real estate agent can be a big help to you.
-Your agent can offer suggestions on making pandemic-friendly repairs and updates to the property, staging the home for virtual showings, and setting up video-chat tours, 3D walkthroughs, and digital open houses with potential buyers.
+Your agent can offer suggestions on making pandemic-friendly repairs and updates to the property, staging the home for virtual showings, and setting up video-chat visits, 3D walkthroughs, and digital open houses with potential buyers.
 In the age of the coronavirus, potential buyers can view your loved one’s home without ever needing to step foot inside.

 The coronavirus pandemic isn’t an ideal time to be making long-term care decisions for your beloved parent, friend, or relative, but it may be necessary if your loved one’s health is declining and you can no longer manage his or her in-home care on your own.
 Nobody really knows when the pandemic will end, and the most important thing is finding your loved one the long-term assistance he or she needs to stay safe, healthy, comfortable, and well-cared for as time goes on.